StoryHack/ink/README.md

 ### Editing/baking existing posts/pages

 To edit posts, go to the `posts/` directory and find the post you want to edit.
-You can open the file with any editor, but if you want to make things a little easier, you can type `ink edit jabberwocky` and it'll open the file in the current directory that matches the string, in whatever editor you've set in `inkconfig.py`.
+You can open the file with any editor, but if you want to make things a little easier, you can type something like `ink edit jabberwocky`, which will look in the current directory for a filename matching the string `jabberwocky` and then open it in whatever editor you've set in `inkconfig.py`.

+To edit pages, go to the `pages/` directory and edit the file.
+The `ink edit [partial-filename]` trick works here, too.
+(It works anywhere, actually.)

-After you've edited the page or the post, just type `ink bake [filename]` (or part of the filename) and Ink will bake the HTML to the appropriate location.
+After you've edited the page or the post, going along with our previous Jabberwocky post example, just type `ink bake jabberwocky` (or part of the filename, just like with `ink edit`) and Ink will bake the HTML to the appropriate location.

 ### Moderating comments